 First of all, the town is practically empty.
 Most people from the industry are gone, terrorizing the help in Hawaii and Aspen.
 There’s very little traffic.
 You can actually make the fifteen minute drive between Brentwood and LAX on the 405 Freeway in only forty minutes.
 It’s like you’re flying!
 Hard to get into restaurants?
 Not this week.
 Spago will even make reservations for people they don’t know.
 And at 7:00 not 10:30.
 (Unfortunately, their chefs are probably in Aspen and Hawaii.)

 Los Angeles is so deserted I heard of a friend who found a parking place at the Grove shopping mall.
 But that’s still just a rumor.

-For industry guild folks, as a nice respite from picketing, there are free movies.
+For industry guild folks there are free movies.
 In the hopes of snaring nominations from any organization that gives out awards (even the WGA), studios let eligible voters and guests attend contending movies gratis.
 It’s also their way of giving back to the community.
 However, the nanosecond the nominations are announced this lovely gesture ends instantly.
 And they go back to the business at hand – busting the unions.

 Most of the city’s attention this week is on the upcoming Rose Parade and Bowl.
 If you have six friends over to your apartment to play poker, the Rose Queen and her court will come and speak to your group.

 The Rose Bowl is the "Granddaddy of Bowl Games" and this week.
 It's the 97th edition and second being sponsored.
 So this year we must refer to it as the "Rose Bowl Game Presented by VIZIO".
 How fucked is that?
 This year's teams are the Wisconsin Badgers and TCU Horned Frogs thus reprising one of the longest and greatest rivalries in sports.